Discrimination against obese people may increase health risks

 “It is a pretty big effect.
 Even if we accounted for health effects attributed to being overweight, these people still experience double the risk of an allostatic load because of weight discrimination,” said Maya Vadiveloo, Assistant Professor at the University of Rhode Island in the US.

-According to the researchers, the findings, published in the August issue of Annals of Behavioral Medicine, expose flaws in society’s weight control approach.
-“Our paper highlights the importance of including sensitivity and understanding when working with individuals with obesity, and when developing public health campaigns,” Vadiveloo said.
+According to the researchers, the findings, published in the August Annals of Behavioral Medicine issue, expose flaws in society’s weight control approach.
+“Our paper highlights the importance of including sensitivity and understanding when working with individuals with obesity and developing public health campaigns,” Vadiveloo said.

 READ MORE :